tejadaR/AREA/README.md

 # Airport Runway Exit Analysis (AREA)

-*AREA is a Runway Exit Analysis tool built on Apache Spark's Scala API that aims to predict an arriving aircraft's runway exit choice.
-It is able to use thousands of flight records to train a Random Forest Classification Model.
-The model then makes predictions on a testing dataset.*
+*AREA is a Runway Exit Analysis tool calculates the full potential impact of optimizing runway exit operations in three airports.

+AREA generates predicted exits on thousands of records using a random forest classification model.
+It then creates a predicted path to the gate, as well as an optimal path using an A* search algorithm.
+These paths are used to compare Runway Occupancy Time (ROT) and Taxi Time (TT) in order to derive potential monetary savings*

-A compiled, downloadable release of this software can be found [here](https://github.com/tejadaR/AREA/releases/tag/v2.0)
+A compiled, downloadable release of this software can be found [here](https://github.com/tejadaR/AREA/releases/tag/v3.0) (to be added soon)

 # Functionality

  - **Model Training**: Create models by selecting the # of trees and the maximum tree depth.

- - **Airport Flexibility**: Train and test models using data from the currently supported international airports:
+ - **Airport Flexibility**: Train and test models using data from the currently supported airports:
    - Phoenix Sky Harbor(PHX)
    - Hartsfield–Jackson Atlanta(ATL)
-   - Denver(DEN)
    - Baltimore–Washington(BWI)

  - **Single Landing Testing**: Use trained models to test an exit prediction, by providing landing parameters